×

 You can call and cancel your coverage in the best-case situation, and your prepaid premiums will be refunded in full.
 Your policy may stay active for another 15 to 30 days or until the next payment is due at other periods.
 It’s not always easy to terminate your insurance policy.
 It all relies on your insurance company’s specific cancellation policies.

-Every insurance coverage is different.
-Some will refund your money, while others may not.
-It all relies on the specifics of your contract.
-You could, for example, pay for six months’ worth of auto insurance at once.
-You may be eligible for a refund if you terminate your plan before the six-month period has passed.
-Did you cancel your plan right in the middle of a month?
+Did you cancel your plan right in the middle of the month?
 You might be eligible for a refund.
-For instance, if you canceled your plan on January 20 and had already paid premiums for the entire month of January, you may be eligible for a refund for the days January 20 through January 31.
+For instance, if you canceled your plan on January 20 and had already paid premiums for the entire month of January, you may be eligible for a refund for the days from January 20 through January 31.

 Car refund policy